gurditsingh/hydeout/_posts/test.md

  |-- state: string (nullable = true)
  |-- count: integer (nullable = false)
 ```
 Next lets check how many rows are in the table after the streaming job.
+In the below it shows the same count as compared to previous results.
 ```scala
 spark.sql("select count(*) from parquet_tbl").show()